dingsdax/zabon/README.md

 5. If he current segment is a particle or a punctuation mark and we are not looking back (see step 7.); we append the current segment to the last entry of the result set.

-6a.
-If he current segment is a particle or a punctuation mark or 6b.
-If the previous segment is not a bracket, quotation or punctuation mark or a conjunctive particle (と, の,に) and the current segment is in Hiragana; we append to the last entry of the result set.
+6. If he current segment is a particle or a punctuation mark or if the previous segment is not a bracket, quotation or punctuation mark or a conjunctive particle (と, の,に) and the current segment is in Hiragana; we append to the last entry of the result set.

 7. If no condition from stiching steps 1-2 are matching we can safely add the current segment to the result set.